CirclesUBI/circles-handbook/README.md

 Additionally, the second part of the commercial credit circle opens to the third sector (NGOs, non-for profit organizations, churches, etc) rooted in the region, which widens the scope of activities offered within the network, creating and reinforcing long lasting relationships and trust in the wider community.

+c.
 Third Part of the Circle: Community Network

 The third part of the circle involves bringing in the communities who the local businesses serve, providing a customer base capable of anchoring more wealth to the region, generating an exponential increase in the total number of exchanges.
 In this way, Circles becomes a daily tool which encompasses all aspects of everyday life, making a community basic income work for everybody.

 What can the community do?
 For things to start rotating, you have to organize an alliance between the people in the community and the businesses long term.
 For example, a person who onboards a business might say:

 “I dont have money but I have time and a lot of friends on social media.
 I can tell people in my circles to come to this bakery” Social media marketing and word of mouth is a way where a person can support a business and get paid for it in Circles!
 If the baker is paying somebody to do some word of mouth and people start coming - small bounties - there you see on the merchant head that this network is useful in keeping me alive.
 With Circles you can meet your unused resources with peoples’ unmet needs.
 In practice the 3 parts of the circle can be organised simultaneously.
 We emphasize local producers and merchants in order to have a higher flow of goods which is useful for others in the network.

+d.
 Pricing and Payment Guidelines

 Circles aims at becoming a means of payment and/or a means of exchange so people can freely decide how much they want to charge for the fruits of their work.
 But remember: the value of money comes from its social life, or its flow within a territory.